-Although all VCTs invest in smaller companies, there are differing investment strategies and they are categorised as either Generalist or AIM.
+Although all VCTs invest in smaller companies, they are categorised as one of two types:

-- VCTs (formerly Generalist VCTs) Approximately 89% of VCTs by assets fall into this category, which invest across a wide range of different industries. - AIM Quoted VCTs These account for about 11% of VCTs by assets and focus on companies that are listed on the AIM (Alternative Investment Market).
+- VCTs (formerly Generalist VCTs) Approximately 88% of VCTs by assets fall into this category, which invest across a wide range of different industries. - AIM Quoted VCTs These account for about 12% of VCTs by assets and focus on companies that are listed on the AIM (Alternative Investment Market).